Spring training roundup: Syndergaard tops Cole in pitchers’ duel

-FILE PHOTO: Mar 13, 2019; Port St. Lucie, FL, USA; New York Mets starting pitcher Noah Syndergaard (34) throws against the Houston Astros during a spring training game at First Data Field.
+Mar 13, 2019; Port St. Lucie, FL, USA; New York Mets starting pitcher Noah Syndergaard (34) warms up in the bullpen before a spring training game against the Houston Astros at First Data Field.
 Mandatory Credit: Steve Mitchell-USA TODAY Sports

 March 14, 2019